Prunus mandshurica

-Prunus mandshurica, also called Manchurian apricot and scout apricot, is a tree in the genus Prunus.
+Prunus mandshurica, also called Manchurian apricot is a tree in the genus Prunus.

 It was first described by Karl Maximovich in 1883 as a variety of the Siberian apricot (Tibetan apricot) Prunus armeniaca.
 It is resistant to cold and is native to northeast China, Korea, and Manchuria.
 It is highly susceptible to plum pox potyvirus.

 Description

 Prunus mandshurica is a deciduous, broad-leaved tree, which grows to a height of about 10 m.
 The inner bark is red and the outer bark is black.
 The leaves are oval, with an elongated tip (acuminate or caudate), some hairs, and serrated edges.
 The tree grows best in loam soils.
 Its petioles are 3 cm.
 The sepals and petals are oval, while the length of the stamens is similar to that of the stigma, which is cup-shaped.
 Flowers appear in spring and are white or pale pink.
 Fruits appear in late summer and are yellow with some red.
 In the autumn, the leaves turn golden orange.